-Anatomical Sciences I (HPANA-65101)
+Anatomical Sciences I (HPANA-66101)

-This course is designed to provide the student an extensive background in the fundamentals of human anatomy throughlecture, small group laboratory, and independent study formats.
-Embryology coupled with structures of the upper and lower extremities, cardiovascular and pulmonary systems, abdomen and pelvis, and reproductive organs are described and illustrated in lecture followed by laboratory experiential learning that emphasizes the location, identification, function, and relationships of pertinent structures using cadavers, prosections, radiograph images, and static models.
-The course is intended to provide an anatomical basis for understanding the physical examination and structuralchanges associated with illness and injury of each major organ and body system.
+This course is designed to provide the student an extensive background in the fundamentals of human anatomy through lecture, small group laboratory, and independent study formats.
+Subjects taught include central nervous system anatomy, basic embryology, anatomy of upper and lower extremities, cardiovascular and pulmonary systems, abdomen, and pelvis.
+All course content is delivered through several learning modalities, including didactic lectures, laboratory sessions utilizing cadavers, radiographic images, anatomical models, in-class review sessions, and practice practical exams.
+The in-class review sessions and practice practical exams will allow for consolidation of the course material and an opportunity to test established knowledge prior to comprehensive exams.
+The course emphasizes the location, identification, function, and relationships of pertinent structures.
+The course is intended to provide an anatomical basis for understanding the physical examination and structural changes associated with illness and injury of each major organ and body system.